Kienlabadao/COC-Damage-Calculator/README.md

 Instructions on how to use the website are included in the website, as well as comments throughout the source code.

 ## Contributing
-Any contributions to the project are appreciated!
+Any contributions to the project are always appreciated!

 ## Credits
 - **[Zapquaker](https://zapquaker.netlify.app/)** for inspired me to make this website (and some UI design ideas)
 - **[Clash of Clans Wiki](https://clashofclans.fandom.com/wiki/Clash_of_Clans_Wiki)** for informations, images, and formula.

 ## License
 This project is distributed under the MIT License.
-See LICENSE.md for more information.
+See `LICENSE.md` for more information.